 Sustained funding is needed to develop and deliver integrated alcohol care pathways across health and social care, to tackle the UK’s inadequate treatment services and absent secondary prevention.
 Currently, 71% of adults and 48% of young people entering alcohol treatment services require mental health treatment.22,23 Between 2010 and 2020, 48% of people who died by suicide while under the care of mental health services had a history of problematic alcohol use.24 Despite numerous policy recommendations 25 few mental health trusts have a crisis care pathway in place to respond to the needs of suicidal people who are also alcohol dependent.
 In 2019, the NHS Long Term Plan committed to ‘optimise’ alcohol care teams in 25% of acute hospitals with greatest clinical need.26 However, this was not joined up with screening, or pathways into other NHS physical or mental health services, and the programme was deprioritised in March 2024, with many teams now being dismantled having barely become established.

-As we have recently seen with the gambling industry,27 the alcohol industry lobby must face stronger challenge.
+As we have recently seen with the gambling industry,27 the alcohol industry lobby needs stronger challenge.
 It continues to frame the problem of over consumption (and its solutions) as one of individual responsibility rather than confronting its own role in marketing of alcohol and downplaying the associated harms.
-28 The gambling industry, by contrast, is subject to a levy where the ‘polluter pays’ for associated health and social harms.
-But alcohol producers have received the opposite: a decade in the UK of cuts or freezes to alcohol duty, thus widening rather than limiting their market.
-The industry must better contribute to the societal costs linked to its products, either via increased taxation or a levy.
+28 The gambling industry is subject to a ‘polluter pays’ levy for associated health and social harms.
+However, alcohol producers have received the opposite: a decade in the UK of cuts or freezes to alcohol duty, widening rather than limiting their market.
+A national strategy would help frame a more consistent response to the tobacco, gambling and alcohol industries.

-Finally, we need resistance to the normalisation of alcohol consumption in society.
-This includes resisting and challenging the stigma enacted towards and felt by people with alcohol related harm, and the active involvement of the recovery community in the design and delivery of training and service provision29,30
+Finally, we need to resist the normalisation of alcohol consumption in society.
+This is reflected in the ambivalence of health professionals asking people about their alcohol use and contributes to the stigma enacted towards and felt by people with alcohol related harm.
+The recovery community’s input to the design and delivery of training and service provision may help address this 29,30

 Scotland’s alcohol strategy, established in 2009 and refreshed in 2018, established [OK?] national data systems on admissions to hospital for alcohol harm by levels of deprivation, introduced public health measures (including a minimum unit pricing)31 and evaluated its impact.32

-We need a national strategy to bring these wide ranging, evidence based policies together to address alcohol related harms.
+We need a national strategy to implement wide ranging, evidence-based policies which together would synergistically address alcohol related harms.
 The costs to individual and society are well documented at over £27bn in England alone, 33 and yet as the progress made in Scotland shows,13 much can be done when there is the government will to do it.

 Competing interests: